aleshaleksey/fansys23/monsters-npcs/humanoids.md

 (+1 from base)

-On the battlefield, will often use Cuirass and shield for (HiT: 17/16/11)
+On the battlefield, will often use Cuirass and small shield for (HiT: 20/16/12)

 ||Str|Dex|Con|Int|Wis|Cha|
 |-|-|-|-|-|-|-|